Professor Paul Keall, Director, Radiation Physics Laboratory, NHMRC Senior Professorial Research Fellow

-Dr. Fiona Hegi-Johnson is a radiation oncologist working at the Northern Sydney Cancer Centre.
+Dr Fiona Hegi-Johnson is a radiation oncologist working at the Northern Sydney Cancer Centre.
 She completed her advanced training at Royal North Shore Hospital, Sydney and is currently undertaking her Ph.D. in the area of management of intrafractional organ motion in stereotactic radiotherapy under the supervision of Professor Paul Keall (University of Sydney).
-Dr. Hegi has a strong interest in stereotactic body radiotherapy for primary lung cancer and pulmonary metastases.
+Fiona has a strong interest in stereotactic body radiotherapy for primary lung cancer and pulmonary metastases.
 She also treats patients with stereotactic body radiotherapy at other sites, including the liver and spine.
 She is the principle investigator on several multicentre trials, examining the role of stereotactic body radiotherapy in the lung and spine.
-Key areas of research are stereotactic body radiotherapy for lung, spine and liver, anagement of intrafractional organ motion in stereotactic radiotherapy and informatics – novel methods of data collection and text based analysis.
+Fiona's key areas of research are stereotactic body radiotherapy for lung, spine and liver, anagement of intrafractional organ motion in stereotactic radiotherapy and informatics – novel methods of data collection and text based analysis.

-Brendan Whelan, PhD Student
+Vincent Caillet, PhD Student

-Emma Colvill, PhD Student
+Suzy Lydiard, PhD Student

-Julie Baz, Executive Assistant
+Julie Baz, Executive Officer

 Julie Baz manages the administrative functions of the group including grant applications and management, HR, logistics, travel and events.
 She has a degree in Communications and has worked at the University for the past 10 years.
 Prior to joining the group when it was established in 2010, Julie worked in a range of positions across the University including Communications Advisor for the central Marketing and Communications Team.
 Outside the University, Julie is an independent theatre producer and director.